Easy Breadless Turkey Meatloaf Recipe

 6.

-Pack the meat into a 9x5 loaf pan.
-Whisk the tomato paste with one tablespoon of olive oil, Worcester sauce, and pine nuts in a small bowl and brush the mixture on top of the turkey loaf.
+Pack the meat mixture into a 9x5 loaf pan, pressing it down evenly.
+In a small bowl, whisk together the tomato paste, one tablespoon of olive oil, Worcestershire sauce, and pine nuts.
+Brush this mixture evenly over the top of the turkey loaf to create a flavorful glaze.

 Mark as complete